davidmenger/botnaut/README.md

 When `getData` is `true`, object will be returned.
 Otherwise string or null.

 1. the postback is checked
+2. the referral is checked
-2. the quick reply is checked
+3. the quick reply is checked
-3. expected keywords are checked
+4. expected keywords are checked
-4. expected state is checked
+5. expected state is checked

 **Kind**: instance method of <code>[Request](#Request)</code>